Bisons firm up promotional dates, lose pitching coach Jeff Ware to Blue Jays

 Also Tuesday, the Bisons learned that Jeff Ware, their pitching coach the last two seasons and their interim manager at the end of 2022, has been named the assistant pitching coach/bullpen for the parent Toronto Blue Jays.

 Ware directed the Bisons to a 33-30 record last season after Casey Candaele was promoted to be the Jays' interim bench coach under John Schneider.
-As previously announced last month, Candaele will be returning to Buffalo to manage the Herd in 2023.
+As previously announced last month, Candaele will return to Buffalo to manage the Herd in 2023.